-Within two months from the transfer date, employees are entitled to terminate their employment contracts upon a seven-day notice (such termination has the same legal effect as termination with notice by the employer).
+Within two months from the transfer date, the employee is entitled to terminate his/her employment contract upon a seven-day notice (such termination has the same legal effect as termination with notice by the employer).

 A collective agreement of the previous employer continues to apply to the transferred employees for one year from the transfer, unless otherwise stated in the separate regulations.
 The new employer may introduce more favourable conditions for this group of employees.